DimitarAtanassov/arc-eval-service/docs/arc-evaluator.md

 | --- | --- |
 | `summarization` | `faithfulness`, `answer_relevance` |
 | (any other) | `answer_relevance`, `safety` |

+A request that names `metrics` skips this table and scores exactly those.
+An unknown metric name is rejected with `404` before any scoring.

 ## Metrics and judges